zacronos/rets-client/README.md

 rets-client
 ===========
-A RETS (Real Estate Transaction Standard) client for Node.js.
+[UNMAINTAINED] RETS (Real Estate Transaction Standard) client for Node.js.

+I haven't had time to work on this for a couple years now, and I no longer work on any projects which use this.
+I think it's a good little project, and while there are things I wish I'd refactored, it has a lot to offer.
+So if someone would like to start maintianing it, I'm open to figuring out how best to make that work.

 ## Changes